jamesclancy/SafeCardGame/README.md

                ] ] ]
 ```

-Additionally, at this stage I noticed that the playmat background on the creatures were missing a `'` around the url so I added that.
+Additionally, at this stage, I noticed that the playmat background on the creatures was missing a `'` around the url so I added that.

+Now our layout is largely wired up to the GameState.
+Next, we will need to define some events which modify the GameState and attach those events to the UI.